What is Depression

 Adult Depression

-How Depression Can Affect People
+How Can Depression Affect People?

 • Changes in sleep patterns